Person

 Summary

 J. Roger Bird was a technical expert whose work helped advance many diverse fields of science including hydrology, archaeology and chemistry.
 During his postgraduate studies at the University of Melbourne he even built a mass spectrometer.
 Later Bird went on to be part of the team which built the first proton microprobe.
 Roger Bird left for the United Kingdom in around 1955 where he worked at the British Atomic Energy Research Establishment in Hartwell for almost ten years.
-He returned to Australia in 1964 and joined the predecessor of the Australian Nuclear Science and Technology Organisation (ANSTO).
+He returned to Australia in 1964 and joined a predecessor of the Australian Nuclear Science and Technology Organisation (ANSTO).
 When he retired from ANSTO in 1992 he was group leader of the Accelerator Mass Spectrometry facility.
 Bird was a world recognised expert in the analysis of obsidian (volcanic glass) and chlorine content of rain and ground water.
 He was an author of numerous publications and a Fellow of the Australian Institute of Physics.

 Details